-The best remote work tools that improve productivity
+17. The best remote work tools to improve productivity

-These are tools that aren’t necessary but can definitely make life easier for remote workers.
+These are best remote work tools that aren’t necessary but can definitely make life easier for remote workers.
 If you want to follow some of our remote work best practices, these tools make life easier for sure.
 Productivity for remote work means using tools that translate in-office tasks to the online space.
-When setting up a remote space, our 7 tips for working remotely has you covered!
-All of them are also accessible from nearly any operating system, making each accessible to anyone on your remote tech.

 We all have that one person that needs a whiteboard (or at Coassemble, most of the team).
 But working remotely means adapting to how whiteboards and other notation and drawing tasks can be shared virtually.
 Below are our favorite apps for getting these tasks done timely and with ease.